RTL Logo

 In the sentence, the judge highlighted:

-“The status of citizen, once acquired by descent, birth or naturalization, produces permanent effects throughout the individual's life, and can only be lost voluntarily, by express or tacit waiver.”
+"Citizenship status, once acquired through descent, birth, or naturalization, produces permanent effects for the entire life of the individual and can only be lost voluntarily, through express or tacit renunciation."

 “Lo status civitatis, una volta acquisito per discendenza, nascita o naturalizzazione, spiega effetti permanenti per tutta la durata della vita del soggetto, que può loselo solo su base volontaria, ossia through rinuncia espressa o tacita.”